Sam Mewis: Coaching

 On June 7, 2024, it was announced that Mewis would lead Vermont Green's first-ever women's team in an exhibition game to be played on June 22.
 She will remain with Vermont as an advisor following the match.
-It was announced on Feb 13, 2025, that Mewis would return as head coach of Vermont Green FC's womens side for a second set of exhibition matches, on June 7 and June 14 respectively.
+It was announced on February 13, 2025, that Mewis would return as head coach of Vermont Green FC's women's side for a second set of exhibition matches, on June 7 and 14 respectively.
 Mewis' side will face NY-based side Flower City 1872 in their first match, and will face Quebecoise club A.S.
-Blainville's womens team 7 days later.
+Blainville's women's team 7 days later.

 Media career

 Mewis and Lynn Biyendolo hosted a podcast about women's soccer, Snacks, produced by Just Women's Sports, from April 2021 to November 2023.
 After announcing her retirement in January 2024, Mewis announced she would join the Men in Blazers Media Network as The Women's Game Editor-in-Chief.
-Her role would include hosting The Women's Game podcast, which consists of Friendlies, where she interviews soccer stars, and Good Vibes FC with Williams and Becky Sauerbrunn.
+Her role would include hosting The Women's Game podcast, which consists of Friendlies, where she interviews soccer stars, and Good Vibes FC with Biyendolo and Becky Sauerbrunn.
 Mewis also occasionally hosts live post-match coverage for USWNT matches.
 These Do It Live! streams often feature special guests, such as New Zealand defender Ali Riley or Men in Blazers Editor-In-Chief Roger Bennett.

 Personal life

-Mewis's older sister, Kristie, also plays for the United States women's national soccer team and plays professionally for West Ham United.
+Mewis's older sister, Kristie, also played for the United States women's national soccer team and most recently played professionally for West Ham United.
 In late December 2018, Mewis married longtime boyfriend Pat Johnson in Boston, Massachusetts.

 Following the United States' win at the 2019 FIFA Women's World Cup, Mewis and her teammates were honored with a ticker tape parade in New York City.
 Each player received a key to the city from Mayor Bill de Blasio.
 After winning the 2019 FIFA Women's World Cup, Mewis revealed that while she was young, her father, Bob Mewis, would pick up side jobs to be able to afford her and her sister's soccer expenses.